guusj/books/Warbreaker_BrandonSanderson.md

 “What?”
 Vivenna asked.
 “Hazard pay,” Tonk Fah said.
 “We may not steal your money, but we have nothing against overcharging you for extremely dangerous stunts!”
 Vivenna rolled her eyes.
 “Beyond that,” Denth added, “from what I can tell, Lemex wanted to undermine the city’s food supply.
 It’s a good idea, I suppose.
 Lifeless don’t need to eat, but the humans who form the support structure of the army _do_.
-Disrupt supply, and perhaps people here will begin to worry if they can afford a longterm war.”
+Disrupt supply, and perhaps people here will begin to worry if they can afford a long term war.”
 “That sounds more reasonable,” Vivenna said.
 “What did you come up with?”
 “We raid merchant caravans,” Denth said.
 “Burn things up, cost them a bunch.
 We make it look like bandits or maybe even remnants of Vahr’s supporters.
 That ought to confuse people in T’Telir and maybe make it more difficult for the priests to go to war.”
 “Priests run a lot of the trade in the city,” Tonk Fah added.
 “They have all the money so they tend to own the supplies.
 Burn away the stuff they intended to use for the war, and they’ll be more hesitant to attack.
 It’ll buy your people more time.”